edsu/inkdroid.org/_posts/2020-01-16-rose-notes.md

 > memory, but a document for possible use.
 And this new describability is all
 > the more marked in that the disciplinary framework is a strict one: the child,
 > the patient, the madman, the prisoner, were to become, with increasing ease
-> from the eighteenth century and according to a curve twhich is that of the
+> from the eighteenth century and according to a curve which is that of the
 > mechanisms of discipline, the object of individual descriptions and
 > biographical accounts.
 This turning of real lives into writing is no longer a
 > procedure of heroization; it functions as a procedure of objectification and